-- A: National Championship - (a) The Entry Fee for meetings is to be reviewed annually at the Section's AGM. - (b) There will be four BRCA Championships within the Nationals framework: - The National Championship all drivers competing at an event during the season. - The Clubman Championship all drivers who have not finished in a top 30 placing in a prior year's National Championship during the last 3 years prior to the year of the current Championship starting.
+- [a] The Entry Fee for meetings is to be reviewed annually at the Section's AGM. - [b] There will be four BRCA Championships within the Nationals framework: - 1.
+National Championship all drivers competing at an event during the season. - 2.
+Clubman Championship all drivers who have not finished in a top 30 placing in a prior year's National Championship during the last 3 years prior to the year of the current Championship starting.
 Drivers who achieve more than one Grand Final in a season shall be disqualified from the Clubman's Championship in that same year. - 3.
-The Junior Championship open to drivers under the age of 16 on the 1st January of the current season. - 4.
-The Over 40s Championship open to drivers over the age of 40 on the 1st January of the current season. - All Championships will run concurrently for both qualifying and finals. - (c) (i) The winner of the Grand Final will receive 127 Championship Points, 2nd place will receive 125 points, third 124 points, down to 126th place receiving 1 point.
-The top qualifier from the event's qualification rounds (not from semi-final results) will receive 3 extra points, the 2nd highest qualifier 2 extra points and the 3rd highest qualifier 1 extra point. - (c) (ii) A separate points system will be used for the Clubman/Junior/ Over 40s to allocate points gained by competitors in their respective Championships this will run as well as, not as a replacement for, the National Championship scoring.
-The highest placed competitor for the relevant Championship for the meeting will receive 127 points; 2nd place will

-- receive 125, etc. The top 3 qualifiers in each Championship will receive extra points in line with c(i) above. - (c) (iii) Extra qualifying points for each Championship will not be awarded in the event of a meeting being cut short and meeting overall results based on some or all of qualifying i.e. only meeting result points will score in that situation. - (d) 75% of Championship meetings that take place will count towards the overall placing rounded to the nearest whole number.
-In the instance of all five meetings taking place, this means four meetings will count. - (e) Tied Championship positions shall be resolved by comparing results of discarded meetings, secondly by the number of meetings attended, and lastly by the number of 1st, 2nd, etc. places as may be required. - (f) If any driver withdraws from a meeting before the final they have qualified for has run, their place will remain vacant. - (g) Top qualifier point gained where a meeting result is part of a driver's discard will not be counted. - (h) Championship points will be awarded at an EFRA British Grand Prix and count towards the BRCA National Championships in a similar manner to above.
-BRCA drivers will be awarded points for top qualifier and for final positions from 1st to 126th place, disregarding results gained by nonmembers.
+Junior Championship open to drivers under the age of 16 on1st January of the current season. - 4.
+Over 40s Championship open to drivers over the age of 40 on 1st January of the current season. - All Championships will run concurrently for both qualifying and finals. - [c] (i)The winner of the Grand Final will receive 127 Championship Points, 2nd place will receive 125 points, third 124 points, down to 126th place receiving 1 point.
+The top qualifier from the event's qualification rounds (not from semi-final results) will receive 3 extra points, the 2nd highest qualifier 2 extra points and the 3rd highest qualifier 1 extra point. - [c] (ii) A separate points system will be used for the Clubman/Junior/Over40s to allocate points gained by competitors in their respective Championships this will run as well as, not as a replacement for, the National Championship scoring.
+The highest placed competitor for the relevant Championship for the meeting will receive 127 points; 2nd place will receive 125, etc. The top 3 qualifiers in each Championship will receive extra points in line with c[i]above. - [c] (iii) Extra qualifying points for each Championship will not be awarded in the event of a meeting being cut short and meeting overall results based on some or all of qualifying i.e. only meeting result points will score in that situation. - [d] 75% of Championship meetings that take place will count towards the overall placing rounded to the nearest whole number.
+In the instance of all five meetings taking place, this means four meetings will count. - [e] Tied Championship positions shall be resolved by comparing results of discarded meetings, secondly by the number of meetings attended, and lastly by the number of 1st, 2nd, etc. places as may be required. - [f] If any driver withdraws from a meeting before the final they have qualified for has run, their place will remain vacant. - [g] Top qualifier point gained where a meeting result is part of a driver's discard will not be counted. - [h] Championship points will be awarded at an EFRA British Grand Prix and count towards the BRCA National Championships in a similar manner to above.
+BRCA drivers will be awarded points for top qualifier and for final positions from 1st to 126th place, disregarding results gained by non-members.